spectrocloud/terraform-provider-spectrocloud/examples/e2e/azure/README.md

 ## Instructions:

-Clone this repository to a local directory, and traverse to `examples/e2e/azure`.
+Clone this repository to a local directory, and then change directory to `examples/e2e/azure`.
 Proceed with the following:
 1. Follow the Spectro Cloud documentations for creating an Azure Application Registration:
 [Azure Cloud Account](https://docs.spectrocloud.com/clusters?clusterType=azure_cluster#creatinganazurecloudaccount).
 1. Copy the template variable file `terraform.template.tfvars` to `terraform.tfvars`.